 The Company has a share unit plan which provides for the granting of share unit awards to directors, officers and employees of the Company.
 Under the plan, all share unit grants, vesting periods and performance conditions therein are approved by the Company's board of directors.
 Share unit grants are either in the form of RSUs or PSUs.
 RSUs granted in 2018 and 2019 to-date, vest ratably over a period of three years.
-PSUs granted in 2018 vest ratably over a period of five years, based upon the achievement of the performance vesting conditions - no PSUs had been granted in 2019 as at March 31, 2019.
+PSUs granted in 2018 vest ratably over a period of five years, based upon the achievement of the performance vesting conditions and PSUs granted in 2019 vest ratably over a period of four years.